parsimonhi/animCJK/README.md

 For a demo, see http://gooo.free.fr/animCJK/official

-Each character has a corresponding svg file in AnimCJK repository that contains paths defining its shape and some css code to animate it.
+For each character, there is one or several svg files in AnimCJK repository that contains paths defining its shape and some css code to animate it.
 The name of the svg is the decimal unicode of the character followed by the "svg" extension.

 ## SVG files

+SVG files are stored in several folders.

 The svgsJa folder contains svg files corresponding to the union of the Japanese "jōyō kanji" (2136 characters) and the Japanese "jinmeyō Kanji" (862 characters).
 As a result, svgsJa folder contains 2998 characters.

 The svgsKana folder contains svg files corresponding to the Japanese "hiragana" (86 characters) and Japanese "katakana" (91 characters).
 As a result, svgsKana folder contains 177 characters.

 The svgsZhHans folder contains svg files corresponding to Chinese "commonly used simplified hanzi" (7000 characters).
-This set includes the "HSK hanzi" (2663) and the "frequently used simplified hanzi" (3500 characters).
+This set includes the "HSK hanzi" (2663 characters) and the "frequently used simplified hanzi" (3500 characters).
 38 characters of the "HSK hanzi" are not in the "frequently used simplified hanzi".

 The svgsZhHant folder contains svg files corresponding to Chinese "HSK 1 traditional hanzi" (197 characters).
+Note that some simplified characters have more than one corresponding traditional character.

-Note that some svg files are in several repositories.
-However, take care because characters are not always the same in Japanese and in Chinese even when they share the same unicode.
+Take care because characters are not always the same in Japanese and in Chinese even when they share the same unicode.
 For instance 勉 (21193.svg) in Japanese has not the same shape as 勉 (21193.svg) in Chinese.

 Take care of compatibility characters such as 勉 (64051.svg) that has in Japanese the same shape as 勉 (21193.svg) in Chinese, but has not the same unicode.